codeiva/codeiva.github.io/wealthiva/terms.md

 charge you for the app or its services without making it very clear to you exactly what you’re paying for.

-The Wealthify app stores and processes personal data that you have provided to us, in order to provide our Service.
+The Wealthiva app stores and processes personal data that you have provided to us, in order to provide our Service.
 It’s your responsibility to keep your phone and access to the app secure.
 We therefore recommend that you do